lutzpluemer/when-drift-breaks/README.md

 Companion code for the paper

-> *When Drift Breaks: Particle-Based Regime Inference for Crash Detection*
+> *When Drift Breaks: Particle-Based Real-Time Regime Detection*
-> Lutz Plümer (2026), manuscript under preparation.
+> Lutz Plümer (2026), manuscript submitted for publication.

 The repository contains the full pipeline used to produce the main result table of the paper, plus the data needed to reproduce it from a public source.